 Your right to notice under TUPE

-You'll be given notice of a TUPE transfer but there is no set length of time for this notice.
+You'll be informed in advance about a TUPE transfer but there is no set length of time for this notice.
 Your employer is not ending your contract so they do not need to give you the same notice period as they would in other circumstances, for example if they were dismissing you.

 All your current terms and conditions will automatically transfer from your old employer to your new employer on the transfer date.

 If your employer does not inform or consult

 By law, your employer must consult you when they make a TUPE transfer.